-The control panel on the SC825TQ-R740LPB provides you with system monitoring and control.
-LEDs indicate system power, HDD activity, network activity, system information and power supply failure.
+The control panel on the SuperServer 2028R-E1CR24N provides you with system monitoring and control.
+LEDs indicate system power, HDD activity, network activity and power supply failure.
+A Universal Information LED indicates overheat conditions and fan and power failure.
 A main power button and a system reset button are also included.
-As an option, two USB ports may be incorporated into the control panel to provide front side USB access.

-Cooling Fans
+Cooling System

-The SC825TQ-R740LPB chassis has an innovative cooling design that includes three 8-cm hot-plug system cooling fans located in the middle section of the chassis.
-The power supply module also includes a cooling fan.
+The SC216BE1C-R920LPB chassis includes three 8-cm hot-plug system fans located in the middle section of the chassis.
+An air shroud channels the airflow from the system fans to efficiently cool the processors and memory.
+Each power supply module also includes a cooling fan.